The command line tool

 -c option works analogously to the

 -u option.
-But it uses cryptographic checksums instead of the modification time stamp.
+But it uses checksums instead of the modification time stamp.
 Files in the destination are only overwritten if they are actually different (modulo some infinitesimal crypto-collision chance).
 Metadata including time stamps is ignored and, when the file contents are not overwritten, not changed either.

 This option is useful if you have a build system unconditionally regenerating and overwriting some artifacts which you want to mirror somewhere.
 If the synchronisation is done with